How to Rescue a Dog from a Shelter or Pound

 When at the shelter ask the people who work there for information about the dogs you like.
 Some questions you might ask;

-- did the behaviour of the dog changed since it arrived at the shelter and if so, is it in a positive or negative way?
+- Did the behavior of the dog change since it arrived at the shelter and if so, is it in a positive or negative way?

-- most ponds and shelters do a general test for temperament, ask if the dog did a test, and if so, what kind of tests and how did he do?
+- Most pounds and shelters do a general test for temperament so be sure to ask if the dog did a test, and if so, what kind of tests and how did he do?

 Try to get some alone time with the dog your want to adopt.
-Most shelters and rescues will let you walk them on a nearby field or they will have a playroom where you can spend some quality time with your dog in a more calm environment.
+Most shelters and rescues will let you walk them in a nearby field, or they will have a playroom where you can spend some quality time with your dog in calmer environment.
 Let the whole family meet the dog, one by one.
 When you have made your decision, bring the dog back and get the list you brought along.
-Now check al the items you summed up and evaluate how your dog scored.
-If your dog does not fit most of the items you listed as important you are making an emotional decision.
-Remember when you base your choice on looks (he’s so fluffy, he looked like the dog my parents had or those funny big ears) or on the moment (he licked my face, that funny walk or he was so playfull) you might end up hurting the dog in stead of helping it.
+It is important to review all the requirements you previously wrote down and evaluate how your dog scored.
+If your dog does not fit most of the items you listed as important, you are making an emotional decision.
+Remember, when you base your choice on looks (he’s so fluffy, he looked like the dog my parents had, or those funny big ears) or on the moment (he licked my face, that funny walk or he was so playful) you might end up hurting the dog instead of helping it.
 So make a wise decision, be prepared and take your time.